 SSH Key Setup Guide

 If you're using Windows, you need to use PowerShell for these commands to work.
-Linux and maybe Mac should work with these as well.
+Linux and Mac's default terminals should work.

 Check if you have an SSH key already: